JonasDoebertin/kirby-visual-markdown/README.md

 ## Important Note (Please Read)

-This extension is free to use on both personal and commercial Kirby powered sites.
+Generally, this extension is free to use on both personal and commercial Kirby powered sites.
 You don't *have* to pay for it.
-However, please always keep in mind that developing this extension took place in my spare time (and maybe a little bit of the time I should have spend on other work related stuff).
+However, please always keep in mind that developing this extension took place in my spare time (and maybe a little bit of the time I should have spend on other work related stuff) and up until now, quite some hours have been spent on it..

-If you like what I'm doing for the community and you want to support further development of this and future extensions & plugins for Kirby CMS, please consider [showing a little bit of support](https://www.patreon.com/jdpowered). **This is especially appreciated whenever you use one of the extensions in a project that you get payed for.**
+If you like what I'm doing for the community and you want to support further development of this and future extensions & plugins for Kirby CMS, please consider [purchasing a moral license](https://gumroad.com/l/visualmarkdown).

-Up until now, quite some hours have been spent on it.

-It is awesome to see how the Kirby community connects and helps out each other.
-And while I want to be a valuable part of this connection, I can't afford not asking you for a little bit of support.
+**This is especially appreciated whenever you use one of the extensions in a project that you get payed for.**

 *Cheers, Jonas*